 How do you write a flux analysis?

 A flux (or variance) analysis is commonly set up with columns that, from left to right, show two data points being compared, along with their dollar difference and the percentage of change between them.
-Common formatting conventions show negative variances in red and/or inside parentheses and positive variances in black without parentheses.
+Common formatting conventions show unfavorable variances in red and/or inside parentheses and favorable variances in black without parentheses.

 Is flux analysis the same as variance analysis?